joncojonathan/ginlong-wifi/README.md

 ## Using the script(s)
-There are two scripts here, 'read-ginlong.bash' and 'read-ginlong.py' the bash script uses bash commands and needs to be ran on a Linux machine.
+There are two scripts here, 'read-ginlong.bash' and 'read-ginlong.py' the bash script uses bash commands and needs to be run on a Linux machine.
 The other is written in Python and should run on any Python enabled system, although this one is also for Linux based systems.
 You only need one of them, they both do the same thing.

 Open the one you wish to use with a text editor and set the file locations for the log file and the webfile to suit your system.
 The defaults should work for a standard Linux installation.

-The files have plenty of comments and help inside them so I won't repeat it here.
+The files have plenty of comments and help inside them, so I won't repeat it here.
 Both versions are deliberately left simple without error reporting.
 All the variables have readable names to make them easy to follow/modify.